Nettakrim/Fishing-Ruler/README.md

 Since the distance you can pull entities is proportional to the length of the line, this means you can easily maximise how far you fling something!

-...More usefully, the color of the text can tell you information about fishing - like whether the water source is large enough to fish up treasure, or changing color for a second whenever a fish bites your hook so you know when to reel in
+...More usefully, the color of the text can tell you information about fishing - like whether the water source is large enough to fish up treasure, or changing color for a second whenever a fish bites your hook, so you know when to reel in

 The possible text colors are: